Seaview Asylum: Buildings

 Located on a government reserve, the land was terraced and consisted of approximately 150 acre.
 The major buildings included a chapel, dormitories, single rooms, dining rooms, and a padded cell.
 The Seaview Lighthouse, a Category II registered Historic Place erected in 1879, was once scheduled for demolition, but it found new leases of life as an observation tower for hospital and as a coast watch station during World War Il.
 The lighthouse is also known as the Hokitika Lighthouse was restored in 2002 by Heritage Hokitika.

 In 2017 a suspicious fire damaged some of the remaining buildings.
 The land is now sparsely populated and many of the buildings are falling into disrepair, the swimming pool and tennis courts are abandoned but still retain key features such as the nets and diving boards.
 The through road, although unmaintained, is still passable from one end.
 The other end has been shut off as some of the land is being cleared.

 Some of the buildings have been used as a hostel for long-term tenants and backpackers.

+In August 2025 one of the remaining hospital building were destroyed by fire.